2tarved/2tarved/README.md

  • in-party , try your best to not annoy the hosts . ^_^ we do get annoyed easily and we will NOT hesitate to kick .

- • PLEASE do not interact with me or the other hosts outside of parties. we are usually on dniui / dniuf / dni . ^_^
+ • PLEASE do not interact with me or the other hosts outside of parties. we are usually on dniui / dniuf / dni . ^_^ You MAY w2i w/ me but if i do not respond dont try to int any longer!!!

  • most of our parties are pretty carefree , allowing guests to say slurs and shit like that . . but dont take advantage of that and do weird / annoying stuff .